helloanoop/kgraph-whitepaper/readme.md

 - For the first 1000 User Actions, the graph creator gets 100 KNOW Coins and the user gets 20 KNOW Coins.
 - After this, until 10000 User Actions, the graph creator gets 50 KNOW Coins and the user gets 10 KNOW Coins
 - After this, until 100000 User Actions, the graph creator gets 10 KNOW Coins and the user gets 2 KNOW Coins
-- And then onwards, thegraph creator gets 5 KNOW Coins and the user gets 1 KNOW Coins
+- And then onwards, the graph creator gets 5 KNOW Coins and the user gets 1 KNOW Coins

 My hope is that, as the network grows, the Coins would become more valuable, which in turn would lead to result more people contributing to the decentralised knowledge graph network.
 Its evident that the max value of the coin every 6 coins will never be greater than the transaction fees on the polygon network.